ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 -   We need to implement shapes in our code.

--   For today, it is sufficient to implement a `Sphere` type; if you want, add also a `Plane` (it's very quick to add).
+-   For today, implementing a `Sphere` type is sufficient; you may also add a `Plane` if you wish (it’s very quick to implement).

 -   Create an abstract type `Shape`, which implements the (abstract) method `ray_intersection`.
 This accepts a `Ray` parameter and returns a `HitRecord` type.
 If your language supports it, you can make the return type *nullable* (intersection exists/doesn't exist).